groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Scalable Vector Graphics File (.svg) is a Scalar Vector Graphics file that uses XML based text format for describing the appearance of an image.
+Represents a Scalable Vector Graphics File (.svg), which is a Scalar Vector Graphics file that uses XML-based text format for describing the appearance of an image.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/page-description-language/svg